 While people generally watch for the bull’s eye rash, not everyone develops the classic rash.
 Twenty to thirty percent of those infected don’t get the bull’s eye rash.
-Whether you develop a bull’s eye or not, an infection can still turn into chronic Lyme.
+Whether you develop a bull’s eye or not, an acute infection, if not treated, can turn into chronic Lyme.

 Chronic Lyme is when the initial infection spreads to other areas of the body, such as the joints, heart, and nervous system.
-Chronic Lyme can lead to symptoms persisting months or even years after the tick bite.
-Symptoms of chronic Lyme can vary a lot, but may include:
+Chronic Lyme can lead to symptoms persisting for months or even years after the tick bite.
+Symptoms of chronic Lyme can vary a lot but may include: